Pressurized Freshwater Systems

 The Freshwater Pump

 Freshwater pumps deliver water to fixtures onboard a boat.
 Pressurized water systems make life aboard more comfortable by providing water "on tap" for dishwashing, showers and other applications.
 The complexity of installing and maintaining one depends on the number of outlets and accessories you choose.

 Where they are used: On all boats larger than runabouts and daysailers, fresh water on board is both a convenience and a necessity.
 The freshwater pump is at the heart of the delivery system that ensures a constant supply to the fixtures in galley, head and shower.

 On-demand pumps have a pressure switch that makes the pump build up pressure in the fresh water line.
 Whenever water is demanded and the faucet is opened, a stream of pressurized water will be available.
 The pump turns on to maintain this pressure as needed.
 By contrast, manual pumps have no pressure switch, and must be turned on manually (via an electric switch) prior to when the water is required.

-Freshwater pumps are frequently described by how many outlets they can supply ("for 2-3 faucets").
+Freshwater pumps are frequently described by they number of outlets they can supply ("for two or three faucets").
 Additional taps or fixtures in the system might cause a reduction in flow capacity, erratic flow, or excessive pump cycling if several were "open" at one time.

 Pumps will generally be selected by how many gallons per minute (gpm) they can pump, and/or by how much pressure they can develop.
 The freshwater pumps we offer have capacities between 1.1 and 11 gallons per minute.
 Some general guidelines for sizing the pump: